ziyacivan/autodocs-mcp/README.md

 **Issue: MCP server not working in VSCode**
 - Verify the Python path in `vscode_config.json` is correct
-- Ensure all dependencies are installed: `pip install chromadb sentence-transformers mcp`
+- Ensure all dependencies are installed: `uv pip install chromadb sentence-transformers mcp` (or `pip install chromadb sentence-transformers mcp`)
 - Check VSCode MCP extension is installed and enabled
 - Restart VSCode after configuration changes